-If you’re traveling in more conservative countries then this can actually be in your favor – even if it sometimes does involve pretending to be married, you might find you receive less hassle than a single woman in the region might.
+If you’re traveling in more conservative countries, this can actually work in your favor – even if it sometimes does involve pretending to be married.

-However, a lot of the time it can be a disadvantage, namely as it severely damages the chances of either of you pulling a sexy foreigner on your travels.
+However, a lot of the time traveling with a guy friend can be a disadvantage.
+Namely, it damages the chances of either of you pulling a sexy foreigner on your travels.

-If all else fails, just tell everyone you meet that you’re desperately trying to help him pull (for some reason Howard has never appreciated this).
+If all else fails, just tell everyone you meet that you’re desperately trying to help him pull.
 That should do the trick.

-If it’s your friend’s girlfriend who’s causing problems, then obviously that’s none of your business as it’s not your relationship.
-The best course of action, if you know he has a jealous girlfriend, is probably to be sensitive when it comes to taking photos and plastering them all over Facebook – photos of the two of you with your arms around each other, or you giving him an affectionate peck on the cheek, might be perfectly innocent but probably won’t do your friend any favors.
+If it’s your friend’s girlfriend who’s causing problems, then tread lightly.
+If you know he has a jealous girlfriend, be sensitive when it comes to taking photos.
+Photos of the two of you with your arms around each other might be perfectly innocent but probably won’t do your friend any favors.

 Hostel dorms are generally fine, but when it comes to private rooms what’s the best course of action?
 Double up?
 Twin beds?
 Separate single rooms?
 The choice is up to the two of you and what you’re both comfortable with.
 Make sure you discuss this beforehand though, as it will affect your budget!

-The experiences we had when sightseeing on our own, as opposed to with guys we’d met at the hostel, could not have been more different.
+The experiences my friends and I had when sightseeing on our own, as opposed to with guys we’d met at the hostel, could not have been more different.